Academic Catalog 2024-2025

 Tuition and Fees

 This Catalog section contains information on financing an education at Point Loma Nazarene University.
 In addition to tuition rates and fees, it outlines financial aid policies and enumerates the financial aid available to the graduate and professional student.
-Questions on financing an education at PLNU should be referred to the Graduate and Professional Studies (GPS) Student Financial Services (SFS) office via email at GPSsfs@pointloma.edu or by calling 619-563-2882.
+Questions on financing an education at PLNU should be referred to the Graduate and Professional Studies (GPS) One-Stop Student Financial Services (SFS) office via email at GPSsfs@pointloma.edu or by calling 619-563-2882.
 Students are responsible for being aware of, and complying with, the information in this section.

 Tuition Rates